Boston - Newport - New Haven (162 miles)

-More»The capital of the province of Ontario, Toronto is the largest city in Canada.
-It is perched on the shores of beautiful Lake Ontario.
-This historic city combines modern innovation with traditional Canadian culture and style.
+Perched on the shores of beautiful Lake Ontario, this historic city combines modern innovation with traditional Canadian culture and style.

 Most recognizable landmark and the tallest building in Canada.
 Enjoy panoramic views through glass floor observation decks and see why this structure was recently nominated one of the Seven Wonders of the Modern World.

-Admission (Optional): Adult $36; Child (Under 11 yrs) $30; Senior $36; updated by vicky
+Admission (Optional): Adult $40; Child (Under 11 yrs) $29; Senior (Over 65 yrs) $35; updated by vicky

 This unique building complex is one of the most famous in Toronto, and also the home of the city's municipal government.

 Featuring Toronto Island parkland and waterways, Queens Quay Terminal, Toronto Island Airport, Harbourfront Centre, CN Tower, Rogers Centre, HTO Park, Sugar Beach, Redpath Sugar Refinery, Rogers Centre, Air Canada Centre and the fabled Gibraltar Point Lighthouse.

 Admission (Optional): Adult $25; Child $17; Senior (Over 62 yrs) $22

 Just south of the CN Tower in Toronto, you will find Ripley's Aquarium, opened in 2013.
 It is divided into nine galleries, each themed after a specific marine environment, showcasing the diverse animals that live in each.

 Standard Hotel: Comfort Inn or Similar

 Toronto - Thousand Islands - Ottawa - Montreal (347 miles)

 In the morning, we will visit the Thousand Islands Region, where we will take a Boat Tour of the area.
 From there, we will proceed to Ottawa, ON to visit Parliament Hill.
 Finally, we will head to Montreal, QC.
 Here, our tour takes us to the St. Joseph's Oratory and Old Montreal.
 We will spend the night in Montreal.

 An international tourism destination situated between Canada and the United States along the St. Lawrence River.
 The region takes its name from the more than 1,000 islands that dot the lakes and rivers along this international waterway.

 In the Saint Lawrence River between New York and Ontario, there are 1,864 islands.
 This picturesque landscape has been a vacation destination for more than 150 years, and with good reason.
 The attractions include lighthouses, museums, fishing, and diving.

 Admission (Optional): Adult $27; Child (4-12 yrs) $15; Senior (Over 62 yrs) $27

 Located on the Ottawa River in eastern Ontario, Canada's capital city is also its center of technology and politics.
 This historic city features many museums, art galleries, and performance centers as well as other attractions like the Rideau Canal.

 Parliament Hill, located on the banks of the Ottawa River Canada's capital city, is home to the Canadian Parliament.
 The gorgeous location and dramatic architecture make this a huge tourist location-- more than 3 million people come every year.

 Montreal, Quebec is the second-largest city in Canada, and the center of French Canadian culture.
 Called "Canada's Cultural Capital," Montreal offers much to see and do, whether you are looking to explore history or the arts.